Administration of Justice

 Upon completion of this course, the student will be able to:

-- describe the legal issues, specific laws, and general issues encountered in a corrections facility.
+- describe the legal issues, specific laws, and general issues encountered in a corrections facility

-- explain the relationship between corrections, law enforcement, and the court systems.
+- explain the relationship between corrections, law enforcement, and the court systems

-- distinguish the difference in adult and juvenile corrections, probation, and parole.
+- distinguish the difference in adult and juvenile corrections, probation, and parole

-ADMJ 346 Probation and Parole
+ADMJ 346 Probation, Parole, and Community Corrections

 - Units:3